AlanLima287/snake/README.md

 | → | → | ↓ | . | ↑ | . |
 | . | . | → | → | ↑ | . |

-Moving the snake is simply erasing the tail, following the tail arrow and moving the head accouding to user input.
+Moving the snake is simply erasing the tail, following the tail arrow and moving the head according to user input.

 ## Fruits